Aeres-u99/CodingLevels/CodingLevels.md

   * Write a function to check if a number is prime
   * Implement recursive factorial calculation
   * Implement recursive Fibonacci calculation
-  * Find the greatest common divisor using recursion -- Done (Check 2.10)
+  * Find the greatest common divisor using recursion ✔  (Check 2.10)
   * Implement a recursive binary search
   * Implement a recursive string reversal
   * Implement the Tower of Hanoi